chrisntr/MonoMobile.Extensions/readme.txt

 Release 0.6.3

 Fixes:
+ - Fixed some Contact queries using != on Android.
  - MediaPicker now throws MediaFileNotFoundException on Android when the camera or gallery app returns a media file that it can not understand.
  - Fixed an IOException of ERROR_ALREADY_EXISTS in MediaPicker on Android when